pgRouting/workshop/docs/chapters/4-topology.rst

 * Is an isolated segment an error in the data?
 * Is an isolated segment because its on the edge of the bounding box?
-* Do the potential gaps found near dead ends becuase the tolerance was too small?
+* Do the potential gaps found near dead ends because the tolerance was too small?
 * Are the intersections real intersections and need to be nodded?
 * Are the intersections bridges or tunnels and do not need to be nodded?